svodwood/csf-pulumi-aws-demo/README.md

 ## Deleting the Stack
 1. Make sure you have the correct AWS CLI profile configured
-2. Manually remove the ALB termination protection attribute from the Application Load Balancer
+2. Manually remove the ALB termination protection attribute from the Application Load Balancer or update the property in code and run 'pulumi up'
 3. Run 'pulumi destroy'